To provide students with a thorough grounding in the basic principles of microeconomics and exposure to a range of applications of the theory.

 - Part-year Availability for Visiting Students

-- Available in the Autumn term only (1 x test - 12 CATS) and in the Spring term only (1 x test - 12 CATS) and in the Autumn and Spring terms together (2 x tests - 24 CATS)
+- Available in the Spring term only (1 x test - 12 CATS) and in the Autumn and Spring terms together (2 x tests - 24 CATS)

 - Assessment Method